monopole/mdrip/README.md

 programming](http://en.wikipedia.org/wiki/Literate_programming).
 For
 perspective, see the latex-based [noweb](http://en.wikipedia.org/wiki/Noweb).
-It's intended to make markdown-based coding tutorials more useful.
+It's intended to make markdown-based coding tutorials executable and testable.

 The tool scans markdown for [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) immediately preceded by an HTML comment with an embedded _@label_ and extracts them.